jeremy-rifkin/cpptrace/README.md

 method to get lightweight raw traces, which are just vectors of program counters, which can be resolved at a later time.

 **Note:** Debug info (`-g`/`/Z7`/`/Zi`/`/DEBUG`) is generally required for good trace information.

-**Note:** Currently on Mac .dSYM files are required, which can be generated with `dsymutil yourbinary`.
-A cmake snippet for generating these is provided in [Platform Logistics](#platform-logistics) below.

 All functions are thread-safe unless otherwise noted.